jku-icg-classroom/infovis-lab-project-2020-gitvis/README.md

 Functions:
 * createRepoDetails: builds the html-structure for the two parts and initializes the visualization variables; it is split into 2 functions: 1 for additions-deletions and 1 for file types
 * updateRepoDetails: parses the data into the needed format, updates scales and updates (enter, update, remove) the d3-presented data; again split into 2 functions
 * showRepoDetails: contrary to commit details, repo details don't need to update everytime they are shown.
-Only at the beginning or if the repository is changed, the data needs to be up
+Only at the beginning or if the repository is changed, the data needs to be updated so this function simply sets the display of the div to 'block' so it shows up.

 Since commit details and repo details are so similar, there is an additional details_util.js that handles the following:
 * sorting the file types so the type with the most changes (additions + deletions) is at the top